Skip to main content

 • On the top-right corner, click Dismiss alert.

-Screenshot of the alert details page with the Dismiss alert button, dropdown menu options, and dismissal comment box highlighted with a dark orange outline.
+Screenshot of the alert details page with the Dismiss alert button, dropdown menu options, and dismissal comment box outlined in orange.

 • Select a reason for dismissing the alert.